| |

 idea on where we are gonna sleep tonight.
 I kid you not, true believer, none

-that the park ranger was gonna find us & direct us 2 one of the $40 bucks & up
+that the park ranger was going to find us & direct us to one of the $40 bucks & up

 camp sites.
-Never less, we continued 2 play
+Never less, we continued to play

 we managed